-127. GSIM does not model the information used by statistical organizations to administer and maintain their metadata - there are too many potential differences.
-Such administrative attributes are also very dependent on implementation, and GSIM is a conceptual model.

-128. To support the use of administrative attributes, GSIM provides an information object - Administrative Details - which can be extended to include whatever set of administrative attributes are needed by an implementer of the GSIM.

-129. In order, to encourage commonality of practice, GSIM recommends a set of administrative attributes based on the ISO/IEC 11179 standard.
+- 158. GSIM does not model the information used by statistical organizations to administer and maintain their metadata there are too many potential differences.
+Such administrative attributes are also very dependent on implementation, and GSIM is a conceptual model. - 159.
+To support the use of administrative attributes, GSIM provides an information object Administrative Details which can be extended to include whatever set of administrative attributes are needed by an implementer of the GSIM. - 160.
+In order, to encourage commonality of practice, GSIM recommends a set of administrative attributes based on the ISO/IEC 11179 standard.
 The following table shows the set of recommended attributes for the administration of GSIM information objects.

-Table 2.
+Table 3.
 Recommended Attributes

-Name Description M an da to ry Value Doma in Identification attributes Name A term which designates a concept, in this case an information object.
+Name Description Man dato ry Value Domain Identification attributes Name A term which designates a concept, in this case an information object.
 The identifying name will be the preferred designation.
 There will be many terms to designate the same information object, such as synonyms and terms in other languages.
 Yes Text ID The unique identifier of the information object; assigned by the owner agency.
-Yes Numb er Governance attributes Version The version designator of the information object assigned by the owner agency.
-Yes Numb er Owner Agency The organization or legal entity that owns and maintains the information object.
+Yes Number Governance attributes Version The version designator of the information object assigned by the owner agency.
+Yes Number Owner Agency The organization or legal entity that owns and maintains the information object.
 Yes Text Organization Unit The organization unit, within an agency, which owns (has rights to create, update, delete) the information object.
+No Controlled vocabulary

-No Contr olled vocab ulary Valid From The date on which the information object is effective or valid.
+Valid From The date on which the information object is effective or valid.
 Yes Date Valid Until The date on which the information object is no longer effective or valid.
-Yes Date Created Date The date on which the information object was created Yes Date Created User Id The person who created the information object Yes Contr olled vocab ulary Last Update Date The date on which the information object was last changed.
+Yes Date Created Date The date on which the information object was created Yes Date Created User Id The person who created the information object Yes Controlled vocabulary Last Update Date The date on which the information object was last changed.
 No Date Last Update User Id The person who last changed the information object.
-No Contr olled vocab ulary Administrative status Administered Status refers to the availability of an item description, whereas the Life-Cycle Status refers to the quality and relevance of an item description indicator for access to an item: under review, open for use, or removed No Contr olled vocab ulary Life cycle status indicator for the quality of an item: incomplete, valid, superseded, or retired No Contr olled vocab ulary Content attributes Description A statement which describes an information object.
+No Controlled vocabulary Administrative status 1 indicator for access to an item: under review, open for use, or removed No Controlled vocabulary Life cycle status indicator for the quality of an item: incomplete, valid, superseded, or retired No Controlled vocabulary Content attributes Description A statement which describes an information object.
 It also delineates the information object's scope.
 Yes Text Annotation A comment or instruction which provides additional explanations about the information object and how to use it.
 No Text Topic The subject or theme the information object is related to.
 This is included to support search.
-No Contr olled vocab ulary Keyword Terms related to the information object.
+No Controlled vocabulary Keyword Terms related to the information object.
 These are included to support search.
-No Contr olled vocab ulary Technical implementation attribute

-IsStructured Identifies if the description can be executed by a machine.
-No Boole an
+No Controlled vocabulary Technical implementation attribute IsStructured Identifies if the description can be executed by a machine.
+No Boolean

-130. Implementers can use the GSIM extension methodology to include the recommended set of administrative attributes.
+^{161.} Implementers can use the GSIM extension methodology to include the recommended set of administrative attributes.
 The Administrative Details information object in GSIM has been purposefully left blank as a stub to be extended.

-131. In this case, all that is needed is to create a namespace and to import the Administrative Details information object into it.
+162. In this case, all that is needed is to create a namespace and to import the Administrative Details information object into it.
 The Administrative Details information object is then sub-classed, and the attributes listed above are added.
 Figure 23 shows what would appear in a UML diagram if this is done.